takluyver/pygame-flatpak-test/README.rst

     # Play!
     flatpak run org.pygame.aliens

-Look inside the Makefile for more details of what's going on.
+Look inside the Makefile to see how it works.
 It's based on the `building simple apps <http://docs.flatpak.org/en/latest/building-simple-apps.html>`__ section of the Flatpak docs.